-Marketing has gone through a rapid transformation in the past two years, and marketers have been left with no choice but to adapt and quickly reinvent their practice.
-The lead generation practices of old have lost their luster, and instead, marketers have relied on previously under-utilized means to capture potential clients.
+Marketing has gone through a rapid transformation in the past two years, and marketers have been left with no choice but to adapt and quickly reinvent event based marketing practices.
+The lead generation practices of the old have lost their lustre, and instead, marketers have relied on previously under-utilized means to capture potential clients.

-Innovative companies have been able to connect with their target audience by using smaller-scale events to yield great returns.
+Innovative companies have been able to connect with their target audience by using smaller-scale event based marketing strategies to yield great returns.
 The attending parties may be fewer in number, but the candid nature of these events provides a greater chance to connect with and learn about these leads even before the first sales call.

 - How have marketing practices changed due to the pandemic?
 What were some challenges faced?

 - How can companies use small-scale events to reach potential clients and partners?